tishaabansall/Demand-Supply-Optimization-Project/README.md

-## Demand–Supply Optimization Project
+## Urban Demand–Supply & Driver Allocation Optimization

-A Python project to analyze ride demand and optimize driver allocation across urban zones.
-Includes APIs to query demand gaps, pain zones, worst hours, and optimized driver movements, plus visualization of driver reallocations.
+A Python project to analyze demand patterns across zones and times, identifies high-demand **pain zones**, and simulates driver or delivery agent reallocations to optimize coverage.
+It integrates data analysis, ML-based demand forecasting, and optimization algorithms, making it ideal for ride-sharing, last-mile delivery, or any urban service requiring dynamic resource allocation.

 ---